-• Transition between different sections of the Speaking test
+Transition between different sections of the Speaking test

 Some Examiners made it clear to candidates when they were moving from one section of the test to the next.
 This helps to put candidates at their ease and Examiners should aim to include such transitions in all the IGCSE Arabic Speaking tests that they conduct.
-Such 'links' (e.g. "Now we'll start the general conversation") should be in Arabic rather than in English.
+Such 'links' (e.g. "Now we'll start the general conversation")

-• Questioning technique
+Questioning technique